openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    * Select Omnipod
    * Click cog wheel to enter Omnipod setup

-* In the section 'RileyLink Configuration' you sould see the RileyLink's MAC address.
+* In the section 'RileyLink Configuration' you should see the RileyLink's MAC address.

 .. image:: ../images/Omnipod_RLMac.png
   :alt: Omnipod RileyLink MAC address

 Omnipod settings
 ---------------------------------------------------------
-Enable or diasble the options via the toggle switches.
+Enable or disable the options via the toggle switches.

 .. image:: ../images/Omnipod_Settings.png
   :alt: Omnipod settings